| THE ROUGH SURF the rough surf close to land calls to the Beachcomber

 why can't She stay and bake bread?

-the Beachcomber can no longer see
+the boat the Beachcomber can no longer see

 sails toward a shifting horizon